mobiledeeplinking/mobiledeeplinking.github.io/_posts/2014-02-12-mobiledeeplinking-spec.markdown

-The Mobile Deeplinking project is a collaborative industry effort to provide a consistent, high-quality source of documentation, sample code, and SDKs to help mobile app publishers create the effective, seamless cross-media user experiences and marketing campaigns.
+The Mobile Deeplinking project is a collaborative industry effort to provide a consistent, high-quality source of documentation, sample code, and SDKs to help mobile app publishers create effective, seamless cross-media user experiences and marketing campaigns.

 We value contributions by individuals and organizations